How to avail loans and scholarship for IPM at IIMs?

 - Enrolled in 1st year of BBA, BFIA, B.Com.
 (H, E), BMS, IPM, B.A.
 (Economics), BBS, BBI, BAF, B.Sc.
 (Statistics) or any other finance-related degree courses

-- Annual family income: <₹4 lakh
+- Annual family income: <₹6 lakh (ITR needed, even if it is for ‘Nil’)

 - 10th & 12th — 80%+